Prince George's County Sheriff's Office: 2000–2002: Intra-departmental politics

+In July 2000, the Sheriff's Office reintroduced its top most wanted list, which had been discontinued six years prior.

 At the end of October 2000, the PGSO had 129 deputies.
 At the end of October 2001, the PGSO had 125 deputies, down from the previous year.

+In January 2002, former sheriff James V. Aluisi, previously a supporter of Sheriff Black, voiced his disapproval of Black's handling of the department, stating he was not an effective communicator.
+He stated that Michael A. Jackson, the sheriff's office's union leader, would make a good successor in the upcoming primary elections.

+In January 2002, Sheriff Black announced efforts to combat workplace violence.

+In February 2002, Sheriff Black endorsed Lieutenant Governor Kathleen Kennedy Townsend for governor of Maryland in the 2002 Maryland gubernatorial election.

-On August 23, 2002, dozens of members from the Deputy Sheriff's Association issued a vote of no confidence against the incumbent sheriff, Alonzo D. Black, during a meeting at the county's courthouse.
+On August 23, 2002, dozens of members from the Deputy Sheriff's Association issued a vote of no confidence against the incumbent sheriff, Alonzo Black, during a meeting at the county's courthouse.
 The vote, they claimed, was issued due to allegations that the sheriff made against members of the agency, in which he said they were deliberately malingering in order to reflect badly on him.
 The sheriff rejected the allegations as unfounded and voiced his displeasure over the vote, calling them politically motivated due to their proximity to the primary elections, which was only weeks away at the time.

+In 2002, the Sheriff's Office provided security at FedEx Field during Washington Redskins football games.

+In September 2002, Michael A. Jackson defeated Black in the Democratic Primary election for sheriff.
+Jackson was endorsed by Albert Wynn.

-At the end of October 2002, the PGSO had 124 deputies, down from the previous year.
+By the end of October 2002, the PGSO had 124 deputies.

 2002: Deputies killed in the line of duty

-On the evening of Thursday, August 29, 2002, two PGSO sheriff's deputies, Corporal James Victor "Jim" Arnaud, aged 53, and Deputy Elizabeth "Liz" Licera Magruder, aged 30, were killed in the line of duty while trying to serve an Emergency Petition Service (EPS), a court-ordered psychological evaluation, on James Ramiah Logan, a 23-year-old part-time computer technician, drug dealer, and High Point High School graduate.
+On the evening of Thursday, August 29, 2002, two PGSO sheriff's deputies, Corporal James V. Arnaud, aged 53, and Deputy Elizabeth R. Licera Magruder, aged 30, were killed in the line of duty while trying to serve an Emergency Petition Service (EPS), a court-ordered psychological evaluation, on James Ramiah Logan, a 23-year-old part-time computer technician, drug dealer, and High Point High School graduate.